kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/ingress_class.md

 `scheme` is an optional setting.
 The available options are `internet-facing` or `internal`.

-Cluster administrators can use `scheme` field to restrict the scheme for all Ingresses belong to this IngressClass.
+Cluster administrators can use the `scheme` field to restrict the scheme for all Ingresses that belong to this IngressClass.

 1. If `scheme` specified, all Ingresses with this IngressClass will have the specified scheme.
 2. If `scheme` un-specified, Ingresses with this IngressClass can continue to use `alb.ingress.kubernetes.io/scheme annotation` to specify scheme.